fac30/agency-site--oleg-elena/README.md

   - Enhanced the project with continuous  deployment (CD) to a public domain.

 - **Involved a TLS protected domain name:**

   - _https://pettherapyone.co.uk_.

+- **Backend:**

+  - Set up communication of the contact form with MySQL database via a Node.js server.

+- **Project Management**

+  - Managed the project flow using a Kanban board.